Heeding warnings, Gulf Coast residents flee coming hurricane

 Nim Kidd, chief of the Texas Division of Emergency Management, said the city of Austin had run out of free hotel rooms, forcing officials to send evacuees further away from the coast.

 Kidd said the convention center in Austin might be opened to temporarily house evacuees while more hotel rooms are set up for residents.
-He said hotel rooms are being reserved for evacuees in the nearby counties of Bell, Hays and Williamson.
+He said hotel rooms are being reserved for evacuees in some nearby counties.

+Traci Shannon left Galveston for her parents’ home in north Houston on Tuesday with her husband, two teenagers, and six pets.

+“It would be hard to find a hotel or shelter that accepts all the animals we have,” she said.
+“We could hide the rat and the gecko but my husband is a disabled vet and he has a comfort dog that’s about 45 pounds.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.